While She Sleeps

 While She Sleeps is an English metalcore band from Sheffield.
-Formed in 2006, the group consists of vocalist Lawrence Taylor, lead guitarist Sean Long, rhythm guitarist and vocalist Mat Welsh, bassist Aaran McKenzie and drummer Adam Savage.
+Formed in 2006, the group consists of vocalist Lawrence Taylor, guitarists Sean Long and Mat Welsh, bassist Aaran McKenzie and drummer Adam Savage.
 They are currently signed to their own label Sleeps Brothers in the UK and in collaboration with Spinefarm Records in the US and UNFD in Australia.
 They have released three EPs, And This Is Just the Start, Split and The North Stands for Nothing, and six studio albums, This Is the Six, Brainwashed, You Are We, So What?, Sleeps Society and Self Hell.
 They received the Best British Newcomer award at the Kerrang!
 Awards 2012.
 The group has maintained the same line-up since its formation, with vocalist Taylor joining in 2009 following original vocalist Jordan Widdowson's departure.
 Despite this, he has still appeared on every release apart from the group's first two EPs.